-High-risk situation specified in a Notice given by the Registrar
+High-risk situation specified in a Notice given by the Registrar42

-- 5.44 Where the requirement is called for by the FATF (which may include mandatory EDD or the application of counter-measures recommended by FATF) or in other circumstances which are considered to be higher risk, the Registrar may issue a notice to the licensee in respect of the situation specified in the notice to: - (a) impose an obligation on licensees to undertake EDD measures; or - (b) require licensees to undertake specific counter-measures identified or described in the notice.
+- 5.49 Licensees must apply additional measures, proportionate to the risks and in accordance with the guidance provided in relation to EDD in this Chapter 5, to business relationships and transactions with natural and legal persons from jurisdictions for which this is called for by the FATF. - 5.50 Where the requirement is called for by the FATF (which may include mandatory enhanced measures or counter-measures 43 called for by the FATF) or in other circumstances which are considered to be higher risk, the Registrar may issue a notice to the licensee in respect of the situation specified in the notice to: - (a) impose an obligation on licensees to undertake EDD measures; or - (b) require licensees to undertake specific counter-measures identified or described in the notice.

-Prohibition on anonymous accounts
+Prohibition on anonymous accounts44

 Licensees must not open or maintain anonymous accounts or accounts in fictitious names for any new or existing customer.
 Where numbered accounts exist, licensees must maintain them in such a way that full compliance can be achieved with the AMLO.
-Licensees must properly identify and verify the identity of the customer in accordance with the Guideline.
-In all cases, whether the relationship involves numbered accounts or not, the customer identification and verification records must be made available to the CO, other staff, the Registrar, other RAs, other authorities and auditors with appropriate authority.
+Licensees must properly identify and verify the identity of the customer in accordance with this Guideline.
+In all cases, whether the relationship involves numbered accounts or not, the customer identification and verification records must be made available to the CO, the Registrar, other RAs, other authorities, auditors, and other staff with appropriate authority.